Langatabiki

 Langatabiki (Dutch: Langatabbetje) is a Paramacca village in the Sipaliwini District of Suriname.
 Langatabiki is the residence of the granman of the Paramaccan people.
 Langatabiki is located in the Pamacca resort which was created on 11 September 2019 out of Tapanahony.

-In 1879, a group of about 90 runaway slaves created a settlement on an island in the Marowijne River near the mouth of the Paramacca Creek.
+Since 1879, a group of about 90 Maroon created a settlement on an island in the Marowijne River near the mouth of the Paramacca Creek.
 The town was named Langatabiki (Long Island).
 The granman at the time of the founding was called Apensa.

 Education

 Langatabiki is home to the granman Cornelis Forster primary school.

 Energy

 Like most Maroon villages in the interior, Langatabiki relied on diesel generators for electricity until 2016.
 Although the fuel for the generators is provided free of charge by the Surinamese government, there was only enough available to provide electricity for a few hours per day, usually from 6 p.m. until midnight.
 In March 2016, the first phase of a solar power network opened in Langatabiki, aiming to provide electricity to the village for 24 hours per day.